Stated SL(n)-Skein Modules and Algebras: Review of the Reshetikhin-Turaev theory

 For the sake of the definition below and for later use, we say that directed graph $\alpha$ is {\bf properly embedded} into a $3$-manifold $M$, if its set of $1$-valent vertices, $\partial \al$, coincides with $\al \cap \partial M$ and $\al$ is transversal to $\partial M$.

-\bdf A {\bf based $n$-tangle} $\al$ is a disjoint union of oriented circles and finite directed graphs properly embedded into the cube $Q$, such that \benu \item Every vertex of $\alpha$ is either $1$-valent or $n$-valent.
-Each $n$-valent vertex is a sink or a source.
-We denote set of 1-valent vertices, called {\bf endpoints} of $\al$, by $\pal$. \item Each edge of the graph is a smooth embedding of the closed interval $[0,1]$ into $Q$. \item $\alpha$ is equipped with a {\bf framing} which is a continuous non-vanishing vector field transversal to $\alpha$.
-In particular, the framing at a vertex is transversal to all incident edges. \item The set of half-edges at every $n$-valent vertex is linearly ordered. \item The endpoints of $\alpha$ lie in $\Line_r \cup \Line_r$, and the framing at these endpoints has a $Z$-direction. \eenu \edf We consider based $n$-tangles up to {\bf isotopies} which are continuous deformations of $n$-webs in their class.
+\bdf A {\bf based $n$-tangle} $\al$ is a disjoint union of finitely many oriented circles and directed graphs properly embedded into the cube $Q$, such that \benu \item The graphs of $\alpha$ have finitely many vertices only.
+Every vertex of $\alpha$ is either a sink or a source and either $1$-valent or $n$-valent.
+We denote the set of $1$-valent vertices, called {\bf endpoints} of $\al$, by $\pal$. \item Each edge of the graph is a smooth embedding of the closed interval $[0,1]$ into $Q$. \item $\alpha$ is equipped with a {\bf framing} which is a continuous non-vanishing vector field transversal to $\alpha$.
+In particular, the framing at a vertex is transversal to all incident edges. \item The set of half-edges at every $n$-valent vertex is linearly ordered. \item The endpoints of $\alpha$ lie in $\Line_l \cup \Line_r$, and the framing at these endpoints has a $Z$-direction. \eenu \edf We consider based $n$-tangles up to {\bf isotopies} which are continuous deformations of $n$-webs in their class.

 \brem Our notion of an $n$-tangle is broader than that of a traditional tangle, because it allows for $n$-valent vertices.
-It is a version of the notion of an $n$-web of \cite{AGT}.
+It is a version of the notion of an $n$-web of \cite{Si}.
 However, we use a different name for it here to distinguish it from $n$-webs which we will introduce in Subsec. \ref{ss.marked} and which are unbased and have a different framing setup near their boundaries. \erem

 Suppose $\al$ is a based $n$-tangle.
 The {\bf sign} $\sgn(e)$ of an endpoint $e\in \pal$ is positive if the direction of $\al$ goes from left to right at $e$, and negative otherwise.
 Let $\sgnl(\al)$ (respectively $\sgnl(\al)$) be the sequence of signs of endpoints of $\al$ on $\Lambda_l$ (respectively $\Lambda_r$) appearing from the bottom to the top.